hashicorp/learn-terraform-cdktf-applications/README.md

     (Open a new tab to run further commands).

+### Step 4: Add a NodePortService to make app accessible

 1. Now, `nginx:latest` is runnning in your deployment, but it isn't accessible.
    Add a kubernetes `Service` configured as a NodePort to make it available on port 30001.
 In `app/constructs/kubernetes-web-app.ts`.